 The Hospitality Administration Program was recently accredited.
 During the accreditation visit, the visiting team felt there were too many required core courses and not enough options for the students to select areas of specialization within the hospitality curriculum.
 The HA program is preparing to divide the curriculum into 3 emphases; food and beverage management; lodging and club management; and tourism and event management.
-The HA faculty and the HA Advisory board felt the need for a catalog change to reflect the new learning outcome associated with this course.
+The HA faculty and the HA Advisory board felt the need for a name change and a change in the credit hours for this course.